hackerzhuli/unity-code/docs/UnityConsole.md

 ```

 In the example, you can see that we should create links for both source lines, because the file exists(the path shown in log is relative path in a Unity project).

+## Auto Selection
+Auto selection is not implemented to avoid complexity, since we have filtering, which can make things complex.
+User can always select manually.